Positives

 Approximate Weight

-The 159 Burton Flight Attendant weighed 6.4lbs but weights vary so yours might not weight the same.
+The 159 Burton Flight Attendant weighed 6.4 lbs, but boards vary in weight, so yours might not weigh the same.
 I actually stopped weighing boards because all boards vary in weight.

 Flex

-Not quite the buttery board tip to tail but if you are strong you can butter off the tail.
+Not quite the buttery board tip to the tail, but if you are strong, you can butter off the tail.
 The rocker in the nose makes it easier.
 The flex is medium/stiff to us and provides a pretty aggressive feel.

 Shape/Camber/On Snow Feel